muon-rw/Dynamic-Difficulty/README.md

 }
 ```

-### Built-in Global Loot Modifier
+### Built-in Global Loot Modifier (NeoForge Only)

-The mod includes a GLM that injects a custom loot table into all entity drops.
+On NeoForge, the mod includes a Global Loot Modifier (GLM) that injects a custom loot table into all entity drops.

 **File:** `data/dynamic_difficulty/loot_modifiers/inject_level_drops.json`